pain management

 According to the dictionary, pain is a distressing feeling often caused by intense or damaging stimuli.

-Whether your pain is acute (new) or chronic (long-term), there are many options physical therapy can do to help.
-All of the options below are fantastic pain management options because they have no side effects, no addictive nature, and are cost-effective (in other words: cheap.)
+Whether your pain is acute (new pain) or chronic (long-term pain), there are many options physical therapy can do to help.
+All of the options below are fantastic pain relief options because they have no side effects, no addictive nature, and are cost-effective (in other words: cheap.)

-The TENS Unit, a pocket-sized device is extremely effective because it can be used at home, at work, and at play; and can be used multiple times per day.
+The TENS Unit, a pocket-sized electrical stimulation device is extremely effective because it can be used at home, at work, and at play; and can be used multiple times per day.

 GRASTON/ SOFT-TISSUE TECHNIQUES